rebcop/BlossomBuds/README.md

 2. If you use innerHTML to get the contents of an element and assign it to a variable, you will need to reassign it back to the DOM otherwise you're just replacing the string in the variable you retrieved with another string.

-For example, this doesn't display the new content on the page:
+INCORRECT | For example, this doesn't display the new content on the page:
 ```js
 // reassign contents of HTML to generatedValues with HTML accordingly
 let rowHtml = document.getElementById('results').innerHTML;
 rowHtml = blossomBudsHtml;
 ```

-This displays the new content on the page:
+CORRECT | This displays the new content on the page:
 ```js
 // reassign contents of HTML to generatedValues with HTML accordingly
     document.getElementById('results').innerHTML = blossomBudsHtml;